About Canadian Energy Metals

 The Company’s primary objective is to advance the project through de-risking milestones to bridge intrinsic project value and realized enterprise value.

 The demonstration plant is designed to validate process scalability and confirm product quality at a larger scale.
-Commercial production of Alumina from a polymetallic shale deposit is a significant de-risking step for the Thor project.
+Commercial production of alumina from a polymetallic shale deposit is a significant de-risking step for the Thor Project.
 For specialty products such as High Purity Alumina (HPA) and Chemical Grade Alumina (CGA), commercial validation is also a key value catalyst.

 Demonstrated scalability: